- Delivered Craft Boxes -

 Initially, the washi tape was a generic pattern that the client ordered and it wasn't until I did some research and found a supplier in China who would be able to produce custom washi tape at a reasonable price.
 Subsequently my collection was the first to feature custom washi tape.

 For the stickers I was very keen to go with a facial rogues gallery of Film Noir characters.
-Some of these were referenced from existing Film Noir characters and some were created myself.
+Some of these were referenced from existing Film Noir characters and some were created based on characters I had seen.

 My approach for the Notebook cover was centred around an exploration of Film Noir title cards and their typography.
 I did a large amount of research and opted to go for a 3-d relief effect that I thought would complement the concept behind these was to produce two panels that would tell a story.